 You’re Not Using Your Analytics to Improve Your SEO Efforts

-If you haven’t set up any analytic tools for your website, we suggest set-up Google Analytics right away.
+If you haven’t set up any analytic tools for your website, we suggest setting up Google Analytics right away.
 You can use other analytical tools as well but it’s better to start with Google Analytics.

 When you look at your analytics report, you can determine whether your SEO strategies are working and moving in the right direction.
-If you’re missing this out, you could be missing the opportunities of increasing organic traffic and search rankings.
+If you’re missing this out, you could be missing the opportunities to increase organic traffic and search rankings.

 If you haven’t added your site to Google Search Console, please do it.
 This is because Google Search Console works along with Google Analytics in identifying keywords that you should focus on in increasing your traffic.